dzervas/dotfiles/README.md

 ## Quirks

-- VSCode needs `"password-store": "gnome-libsecret"` to `~/.vscode/argv.json` to see gnome-keyring
 - GParted needs `sudo -E gparted` to run
 - Although it shouldn't be needed, to change the M720 Triathlon buttons: